smahavadi/AndriodParstagram/README.md

 - [x] User can take a photo, add a caption, and post it to "Instagram".
 - [x] User can view the last 20 posts submitted to "Instagram".
 - [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented: